medicare part d

 Late Enrollment Penalties

-Suppose you delay enrolling in Medicare Part D. In that case, you must have creditable prescription drug coverage from your or your spouse’s employer, union, or another source that provides equivalent coverage to Medicare’s standard drug coverage.
+Suppose you delay enrolling in Medicare Part D. In that case, you must have creditable prescription drug coverage from you or your spouse’s employer, union, or another source that provides equivalent coverage to Medicare’s standard drug coverage.
 If you don’t, you could face a late enrollment penalty when you do sign up for prescription drug coverage.

 Suppose you enroll in Medicare Part D or a Medicare Advantage Prescription Drug plan outside of your Initial Enrollment Period or a Special Enrollment Period.
 In that case, you may face a Part D late enrollment penalty.